nrb/resume/resume.rst

 Positions Held
 ==============

+:2021-present: Senior Member of Technical Staff, VMware.
+Developer and maintainer for Tanzu Community Edition

+    * Integrated Sonobuoy into Tanzu Community Edition deliverables for ease of use
+    * Coordinated with broader Tanzu team to improve usability and iteration times when developing Tanzu plugins
+    * Coached internal and external contributors to Tanzu Community Edition

-:2020-present: Senior Member of Technical Staff, VMware.
+:2020-2021: Senior Member of Technical Staff, VMware.
 Technical lead for Velero

     * Led development team's delivery of milestones
     * Set technical design and vision for evolving Velero into a more general use tool